falue/waldo/README.md

 ```

 **Startup**
-On startup of the raspberryPi, file "waldo.py" gets executed.
-Defined @ /etc/rc.local
+If handled as independet unit, on startup of the raspberryPi, file "waldo.py" (and others) get executed.
+Defined @ /etc/rc.local.

 **Docs**